rapax00/checkout-bitcoin/README.md

 }
 ```

-## Check In Order
+## Check In ticket

+> Check in the ticket with the ticket ID.

 `your_ticketing_domain/api/ticket/checkin`

+- Validate the request with zod
 - Validate if you are an authorized admin
-- Check if the order is paid and check in
+- Check ticket and flag if it was already checked in

 ### Parameters: